Melon Variety Guide

 - Oval to round in shape

-- Smooth rind is pale yellow-green
+- Smooth pale yellow-green rind

-- Salmon-hued flesh is honey sweet
+- Salmon-hued flesh that tastes honey-like

 Piel de Sapo

-- Name means toad skin in Spanish
+- Name translates to 'toad skin' in Spanish

 - Sweet white flesh